anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter01.rst

    session's usage multiplied by the expected number of concurrent sessions with overhead.

--  **Network functions**: Network functions is a broad category but encompasses workloads that support the exchange of information (data, voice, multi-media) over a system's network.
+-  **Network functions**: are software components that support the exchange of information (data, voice, multi-media) over a system's network.
 Some of these workloads tend to consist of a large number of small-sized packets that are short lived, such as DNS queries or SNMP traps.
 These messages need to arrive quickly and, thus, do not handle packet loss.
 Network